aleingmar/aleingmar-pi-portfolio/content/post/sreenrpa-es3/index.md

 ---
 title: ScreenRPA
-description: Mejora de la plataforma screenRPA en colaboración con el grupo ES3 de la Universidad de Sevilla
+description: Professional project - ES3 | Development of the screenRPA platform in collaboration with the ES3 group of the University of Seville.
 slug: screenrpa-rpa-us
 date: 2024-06-06 00:00:00+0000
 image: es3.png